Herbert Budd

 Herbert R. Budd (26 February 1904 – 1979) was an English professional footballer.

 Career

 Budd began his career with Hanham Athletic, joining Exeter City in the 1926–27 season, but failing to appear in their league team.
-He joined Torquay United in 1927, making his debut on 17 December in a 1–1 draw at home to Gillingham.
+He joined Torquay United in 1927, debuting on 17 December in a 1–1 draw at home to Gillingham.
 He played a further six games that season, Torquay's first in the Football League, scoring twice.
-He again struggled to make the first team the following season, playing only twice despite Torquay using a number of players at centre-forward that season.
+He again struggled to make the first team the following season, playing only twice despite Torquay using several players at centre-forward that season.

 On leaving Torquay he joined non-league Kettering Town and subsequently played for Bath City.